Sinking of the Leviathan II

 The dead were identified as five men and one woman ranging in age between 18 and 76.
 Five were British citizens, though two were also Canadian residents, and the sixth was an Australian citizen.
-The Transportation Safety Board of Canada (TSB) said a wave flipped the ship when most of the passengers and crew were on the top deck, raising the center of gravity and making it easier to capsize.
+The Transportation Safety Board of Canada (TSB) said a large rogue wave flipped the ship after striking the rear starboard side.
 The TSB released its final report in June 2017 recommending changes to emergency safety practices.
-The TSB's recommendations included 1) better precautions from tour boat operators to identify and avoid hazardous waves, 2) that Transport Canada implement and oversee risk management guidelines, and 3) mandatory emergency beacons on seafaring vessels.
+The TSB's recommendations included 1) Mandatory donning of PFD's for all passengers on all excursions, 2) that Transport Canada implement and oversee risk management guidelines, and 3) mandatory emergency beacons on seafaring vessels.

 A plaque was later installed near the wharf in Tofino to commemorate those who died in the capsizing.